Tire Test Results

 Intro

 Highway All-Season (HAS) tires are the practical, regular commuters that serve a wide variety of vehicles, with fitments for the most popular options—crossovers, pickups, vans, SUVs, and more.
 These are tires built for the road, for distance.
-These are the tires you wake up every day and drive on.
+These are the tires you wake up with every morning and drive on.
 Drivers depend on them for everyday travel through rain, sun, and snow.
 They're expected to maximize mileage and fuel economy while keeping drivers comfortable during their routine.

 To test these workhorse tires, we finally have the perfect workhorse vehicle!
 Meet our brand new 2024 Tacoma TRD Sport, the fourth generation, redesigned and reengineered for this year and inspired by prior Toyota Baja racing trucks.
 Equipped with an 8-speed automatic transmission and a 2.4L turbocharged engine - and most importantly in "Solar Octane" Orange - this new version is designed for fun and function.
 We're excited to have a vehicle with the power, weight, and ride that represents one of the most common use cases for some of the most popular tire categories, including this Highway All-Season test.

-As with other tests of non-performance tires, we will reference our new "emergency lane change" maneuver.
+As with other tests of non-performance tires: we will reference our new "emergency lane change" maneuver.
 On a dry surface, from a target speed of 45 miles per hour, our drivers will pass through 3 sets of cones.
 Each point is designed to illustrate how the tires handle the kind of sudden, reactive swerves a person might actually make in an emergency situation.
 The 1st set indicates the point at which a person would react to the presence of an obstacle ahead, such as a stopped car or pedestrian, leaving the "lane."
 The 2nd set is the target placement to avoid the obstacle, indicating the lane change has succeeded, the obstacle was avoided, but the vehicle needs to return to the lane, so it acts as the trigger to suddenly recorrect and swerve back to the 3rd set of cones.

 Bridgestone Dueler LX Tire Image